Kielx/ip-tracker/README.md

 The challenge consisted of three external API's usage, state management, responsive layout all wrapped in a single-page React App.
 User stories that needed to be fulfilled:

--View the optimal layout for the site depending on their device's screen size -See hover states for all interactive elements on the page -See their own IP Address on the map on the initial page load -Search for any IP addresses or domains and see the key information and location
+- View the optimal layout for the site depending on their device's screen size
+- See hover states for all interactive elements on the page
+- See their own IP Address on the map on the initial page load
+- Search for any IP addresses or domains and see the key information and location

 ### Video